-This run covers the final section of the MMT 100 mile course, from Camp Roosevelt to the finish.
+This run covers the final section of the Massanutten Mountain Trails 100 mile course, from Camp Roosevelt to the finish.
 The one twist is that the finish for this run is not at the Caroline Furnace Lutheran Camp, but instead in the Camp Roosevelt horse parking lot where you will start this Training Academy run.

 With 35 miles and 6,000 feet of ascent, this is the longest and most difficult of the VHTRC’s Training Academy runs, with climbs up the infamous Duncan Hollow, up Duncan Knob, across Kerns Mountain, up Bird Knob, and finally up Big Run to Scothorn.
-The good news is that, as a result of the course change in 2019, you do NOT have to ascend Jawbone (at the northern end of Kerns Mountain) a second time at the end of your run; instead, once you pass through Gap Creek a second time you continue on down Crisman Hollow Road to the junction with the paved Camp Roosevelt Road (Route 675), and then have a final short climb back to the horse parking lot and your vehicle.
+The good news is that, as a result of the MMT 100 race course change in 2019, you do NOT have to ascend Jawbone (at the northern end of Kerns Mountain) a second time at the end of your run; instead, once you pass by the Gap Creek trailhead a second time, you continue on down Crisman Hollow Road to the junction with the paved Camp Roosevelt Road (Route 675), take a right to go up the hill to the east, and then finish with this final short climb back to the horse parking lot and your vehicle.

 Make sure that you have with you whatever navigational aids will allow you to Stay On Course during this lengthy and challenging run in the Massanutten Mountains.
 Helpful information may be found in the column on the left-hand side of this page: a GPX file, and the very useful turnsheet.
 If you like using old-school hard copy maps, then you will want to obtain a National Geographic trail map.
 This is a training/fun run, so if you are not that familiar with the course, in addition to bringing navigational aids, you may want to remove your headphones and get to know a fellow runner or three who does know the route and who can help keep you from getting lost.

 |Visitor Center||13.6 mi||13.6 mi|